Hywan/mnt.io/content/series/reactive-programming-in-rust/2024-08-27-observability/index.md

 Can you stop cutting me off please?
 It's really unpleasant.
 And do not forget we are not alone… <i>doing sideways head movement</i>

-You're right.
+You're right though.
 There is `Subscriber::next_ref`.
-However, if you are such an assiduous reader, you may have read the end of the documentation, aren't you?
+However, if you are such an _assiduous reader_, you may have read the end of the documentation, aren't you?

 > However, the `Observable` will be locked (not updateable) while any read guards
 > are alive.